Visual Novel: Dangan Ronpa

-- Gonk: Monokuma's animation is noticably more cartoony than the other characters, though this is probably deliberate.
+- Gonk: Monokuma's animation is noticeably more cartoony than the other characters, though this is probably deliberate.

-- Gory Discretion Shot: Very oddly, despite every other execution in the anime being nearly identical to the game's version, Million Fungoes/The 1000 Blows never shows Kuwata being hit with the baseballs.
+- Gory Discretion Shot: Very oddly, despite every other execution in the anime being nearly identical to the game's version, Million Fungoes/The 1000 Blows never shows Leon being hit with the baseballs.

 - Male Gaze: In the final episode, there's quite a bit of focus on Junko Enoshima's breasts.
 They even appear to be a bit bigger than from the game.

-- Meaningful Background Event: In Episode 9, when Asahina reveals what she thinks is Oogami's suicide note, Monokuma starts giggling in the background.
+- Meaningful Background Event: In Episode 9, when Aoi reveals what she thinks is Sakura's suicide note, Monokuma starts giggling in the background.

 - Mood Whiplash: Monokuma attacking "Junko Enoshima" with his claws out for refusing to participate in the class trial, followed by her promptly stomping on his face, followed by what happens to her as a result.

 - Off Model: There is actually a manga adaption of the anime (not to be confused with the manga adaptation of the game, which is very different).
 To say its art is bad would be an understatement.

 - Ondo: The opening of Episode 3 is one, appropriately titled "Monokuma Ondo."

 - Many of the characters' backstories are condensed or left out in order to accommodate for the show's length.